Edward F. Gilman2

 Pest resistance: no serious pests are normally seen on the plant

-This document is FPS-251, one of a series of the Environmental Horticulture, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+This document is FPS-251, one of a series of the Department of Environmental Horticulture, UF/IFAS Extension.
 Original publication date October 1999.
-Revised May 2007.
-Reviewed June 2011.
-Visit the EDIS website at http://edis.ifas.ufl.edu.
+Revised October 2023.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.